by C.K. MacLeod

 What if I told you that you could automate some writing and editing tasks?

-Recently, my editing colleague Paul Beverley created a macro that accomplished in five minutes what it would take me half a day to do manually.
+Recently, my editing colleague Paul Beverley created a macro that accomplished in five minutes what would take me half a day to do manually.

 Automating Editing Tasks

 So, what kinds of writing and editing tasks can you automate with the use of macros and other tools?
 Here is my current list of favourite tasks to automate: